A2va/VTP/README.md

 # VTP

 It's a fork of Vanilla Terraforming Pack ([Original author](https://www.planetminecraft.com/mod/vanilla-terraforming-pack-datapack-4124905/)).
-The datapack run only in Overworld.
+The datapack run only in Overworld

 ## Road Map